anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 **Cloud Infrastructure Hardware Profile:** defines the behaviour, capabilities, configuration, and metrics provided by a cloud infrastructure hardware layer resources available for the workloads.

-**Host Profile:** is another term for a Cloud Infrastructure Hardware Profile.

 **Cloud Infrastructure Profile:** The combination of the Cloud Infrastructure Software Profile and the Cloud Infrastructure Hardware